 How to Become a Dentist

 Dentists must be licensed in all states; requirements vary by state.
-To qualify for a license in most states, applicants must graduate from an accredited dental school and pass written and practical exams.

 Licenses, Certifications, and Registrations